omartgabr/C-plus-plus/README.md

           c.

 (2) QuantFinance
-  - Contains option valuation programs using financial engineering principles including the following:
+  - Contains option valuation programs using financial engineering principles including the following: \
           a.
-Optimization of a Monte Carlo Simulation
+Optimization of a Monte Carlo Simulation \
           b.
-Risk-Neutral Pricing for European Vanilla Options
+Risk-Neutral Pricing for European Vanilla Options \
           c.
-Implied volatility solver for a European Option
+Implied volatility solver for European Options \